Webinar on Version 2 of the ASEAN Taxonomy for Sustainable Finance

-How does the ASEAN Taxonomy assist in the Energy transition of ASEAN member states (AMS)?
-What more is needed to enable a just transition in this critical sector?
+How does the ASEAN Taxonomy assist in the transition of ASEAN member states (AMS)?
+What role does the ASEAN taxonomy’s multi-tiered approach play in facilitating this transition?
+How can AMS incorporate the social aspects as part of their assessment to further facilitate this?
+What more is needed to enable a just transition in critical sectors of the real economy?

-Keynote address by the ASEAN Taxonomy Board (ATB) Chair Noorrafidah Sulaiman, Deputy Managing Director, Brunei Darussalam Central Bank
+Keynote address by the ASEAN Taxonomy Board (ATB) Chair Ms Noorrafidah Sulaiman, Deputy Managing Director, Brunei Darussalam Central Banka

-Special remarks by Senior Director-Designate Finance Sector Office, Christine Engstorm, Asian Development Bank (ADB)
+Special remarks by Mr Peter Rosenkranz, Financial Sector Specialist, Finance Sector Office, Asian Development Bank (ADB)

-Presentation on the ASEAN Taxonomy Version 2 by ATB Board Member and Chair of Working Group on Market Facing and Resourcing, Azalina Adham, Managing Director, Securities Commission Malaysia
+Presentation on the ASEAN Taxonomy Version 3 by ATB Board Member and Chair of Working Group on Market Facing and Resourcing, Ms Azalina Adham, Managing Director, Securities Commission Malaysia

-Panel discussion – The ASEAN Taxonomy: Facilitating a Just Energy Transition
+Panel discussion – The ASEAN Taxonomy: Facilitating Sustainability Transitions in the Real Economy

 Moderator: Eugene Wong, CEO, the Sustainable Finance Institute Asia